dakhama-mehdi/Hyper-VEM/README.md

 * Add language : spanish, China, Italia
 * Add Copy and Paste From ClipBoard
 * Add Copy files to VM
+* Information of VM
+* ressource using on realtime
+* change Vswitch

 ## Tables of contents :